stellar/js-stellar-sdk/README.md

 To resolve this issue, you should upgrade your version of nodejs, node-gyp and then re-attempt to install the offending package using `npm install -g --msvs_version=2015 ed25519`.
 Afterwards, retry installing stellar-sdk as normal.

-If you encounter the error: "failed to find C:\OpenSSL-Win64", download and install OpenSSL from [here](http://slproweb.com/products/Win32OpenSSL.html).
+If you encounter the error: "failed to find C:\OpenSSL-Win64", You need to install OpenSSL.
 More information about this issue can be found [here](https://github.com/nodejs/node-gyp/wiki/Linking-to-OpenSSL).

 In the event the above does not work, please join us on our community slack to get help resolving your issue.